Hi there! Who are you? Tell us something about yourself!

 And what do you like least about it?

-How do you contribute to a more sustainable future in your personal life?
+How are you contributing to a more sustainable future in your personal life?

-Which sustainable habit would you like to apply in your own life?
+Which sustainable habit would you like to apply in your daily life?

 I’m struggling with my diet, I’m still an omnivore and I don’t know if I’ll ever adopt a vegan diet.